StaphSynth/StaphSynth.github.io/_posts/2016-05-30-va-distortion-pedal.md

 {% include image.html url="/img/va-running.jpg" caption="The top needed a bit of jazzing up.
 I quite like the lo-fi effect of simply drawing on it with a paint marker." %}

-And there it is, a proper effects pedal for just over $20.
+And there it is, a proper effects pedal for around $30.
 The most expensive components were the case and the foot switch, which made up the bulk of the cost.
 The rest of it was jelly-bean parts I already had lying around.
 It also uses an NE5532 opamp instead of the noisy 4558.

 As I said above, it's basically a knock-off of the Tube Screamer, but with a modified tone circuit and a slightly different feed-back path.
 I use it to play things like Judas Priest, Black Sabbath and The Offspring.
 If you turn the distortion right down, you can get a pretty cool 'dirty blues' kind of sound out of it as well.
 Well worth the effort :)